korisalapitvany/korisalapitvany.github.io/en/news/index.md

 The team decides on the name and legal form, and drafts the goals and potential activities of the organisation.

-The founders construct the statute and the rest of the founding documents, and begin the process of registering the foundation.
+The founders conclude the [founding contract], construct the [statute] and the rest of the foundind documents, and request registration in the registry of business entities.

+[statute]: /docs/statut.pdf
+[founding contract]: /docs/ugovor-o-osnivanju.pdf